Victoria Falls: Tourism in recent years

-A famous feature is the naturally formed "Armchair" (now sometimes called "Devil's Pool"), near the edge of the falls on the Zambian side, along the western tip of Livingstone Island.
-When the river flow is at a certain level, usually between September and December, a rock barrier forms an eddy with minimal current, allowing adventurous swimmers to splash around in relative safety in front of the point where the water cascades over the falls.
-One death of a tourist guide has been reported.

 The numbers of visitors to the Zimbabwean side of the falls has historically been much higher than the number visiting the Zambian side, due to the greater development of the visitor facilities there.
 However, the number of tourists visiting Zimbabwe began to decline in the early 2000s as political tensions between supporters and opponents of president Robert Mugabe increased.
 In 2006, hotel occupancy on the Zimbabwean side hovered at around 30%, while the Zambian side was near capacity, with rates in top hotels reaching US$630 per night.
 The rapid development has prompted the United Nations to consider revoking the falls' status as a World Heritage Site.
 In addition, problems of waste disposal and a lack of effective management of the falls' environment are a concern.

+A famous feature is the naturally formed "Devil's Pool", an infinity pool that sits on the lip of Victoria Falls, on the Zambian side, along the western tip of Livingstone Island.
+When the river flow is at a certain level, usually between September and December, a rock barrier forms an eddy with minimal current, allowing adventurous swimmers to splash around in relative safety in front of the point where the water cascades over the falls.

 Natural environment

 National parks

-The two national parks at the falls are relatively small — Mosi-oa-Tunya National Park is 66 km2 and Victoria Falls National Park is 23 km2.
+The two national parks at the falls are relatively small– Mosi-oa-Tunya National Park is 66 km2 and Victoria Falls National Park is 23 km2.
 However, next to the latter on the southern bank is the Zambezi National Park, extending 40 km west along the river.
 Animals can move between the two Zimbabwean parks and can also reach Matetsi Safari Area, Kazuma Pan National Park and Hwange National Park to the south.

 On the Zambian side, fences and the outskirts of Livingstone tend to confine most animals to the Mosi-oa-Tunya National Park.
 In addition fences put up by lodges in response to crime restrict animal movement.

-On the Botswanan side of the border, Chobe National Park is a short distance to travel to and is a popular location for a day trip for many tourists visiting Victoria Falls for extended stays.
+On Botswana’s side of the border, Chobe National Park is a short distance to travel to and is a popular location for a day trip for many tourists visiting Victoria Falls for extended stays.
 It offers more diverse flora and fauna than Hwange National Park.

 In 2004 a separate group of police called the Tourism Police was started.
 They are commonly seen around the main tourist areas, and can be identified by their uniforms with yellow reflective bibs.

 Vegetation

 Riverine forest with palm trees lines the banks and islands above the falls.
 The most notable aspect of the area's vegetation though is the rainforest nurtured by the spray from the falls, containing plants rare for the area such as pod mahogany, ebony, ivory palm, wild date palm, batoko plum and creepers and lianas.
-Outside the riparian zone, mopane woodland savannah predominates in the area, with smaller areas of miombo and Rhodesian teak woodland and scrubland savannah.
+Outside the riparian zone, mopane woodland savannah predominates in the area, with smaller areas of miombo and Rhodesian teak woodland and shrubland savannah.
 Vegetation has suffered in recent droughts, and so have the animals that depend on it, particularly antelope.